Diploma & Required High School Credits

 Orientation for New Students

 Following admission to the university and payment of the tuition deposit, students will receive information regarding their orientation requirements.
-For further information, refer to the Office of Orientation.
+For further information, refer to the Office of New Student and Family Programs.

-See Student Health and Wellness under Student Services for required immunizations.
+See Student Health and Wellness for required immunizations.